ros-infrastructure/robots.ros.org/contributing.md

 ## Steps

+1. `python3 -m venv ~/ghrocker_venv`

+1. `. ~/ghrocker_venv/bin/activate`

+1. `pip install ghrocker`

-1. Run `test_site.bash`
+1. Run `./test_site.bash`

-1. You can then open http://localhost:3000 in your browser to view the site.
+1. You can then open http://localhost:4000 in your browser to view the site.
 The page in the browser will automatically refresh when files are changed.

 Notes:
-The `test_site.bash` script must be restarted if `_config.yml` is changed.
+The `ghrocker` must be restarted if `_config.yml` is changed.
 Kill the script with `Ctrl-C` the test_site.bash and rerun it.
 Then reload the page in your browser.

 # About the backend